MallocArray/airgradient_displays/README.md

-# airgradient_displays
+# AirGradient Displays

-Various displays for AirGradient information
+Various displays for AirGradient information.

+Check the individual folders for more information about each variation